Overview of FxPro fees and charges

 FxPro withdrawal fee

-Unlike the majority of the online brokers we have reviewed FxPro does not charge a withdrawal fee.
+Unlike some online brokers we have reviewed FxPro does not charge a withdrawal fee.
 This means that you'll see the same amount of money on your bank account that you transferred from your brokerage account.

 |Withdrawal fee with bank transfer||$0||$0||$0|